 To find this kind of information, you must do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 Was it an easy process?
-Did you search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records, and your comments might help other people that are in the same situation.

 Click here to share your story

 Everyone knows that the FBI has a listing of the Ten Most Wanted Criminals.
 In Greene County, the Sheriff has a list of most wanted criminals, too.

 Everyone knows that spending time in Greene County Prison is no fun, eventually you will become accustomed to the routine that is set for you.
 Prisoners get a wake-up alarm at 6:00am, and then roll call.
 After roll call you will eat breakfast.
 When you finish breakfast participate in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.